 In this series, we highlight operational and process excellence capabilities, providing best practices and steps to identify and address gaps or opportunities.

 Are there known quality and customer service issues within your company?
 Maybe you’re just curious about all the hype around operational process excellence.
 Regardless, we’ve got you covered in a six-part blog series on the topics.

-We believe Operational Excellence, or OE, requires a holistic roadmap with the proper balance across People, Process, Information, and Technology.
+We believe operational excellence (OE) requires a holistic roadmap with the proper balance across people, process, information and technology.
 A company can definitely advance by focusing on only one of these areas or by executing individual projects to address specific issues, but a holistic, balanced roadmap is necessary to truly achieve operational excellence.

-In this blog series from some of our foremost thought leaders, we address the details of each of these operational excellence capabilities to help you get started on developing this roadmap.
-Each post will provide best practices and steps you can take to identify and address any gaps or opportunities within your organization, as it relates to critical OE processes.
+In this blog series from some of our foremost thought leaders, we address the details of each of these process excellence capabilities to help you get started on developing this roadmap.
+Each post will provide best practices and steps you can take to identify and address any gaps or opportunities within your organization as it relates to critical OE processes.

 We’ll also share examples of how other companies have addressed similar issues as well as how operational and process excellence fit into a company’s overall business transformation efforts.

 Read the Series